Stefanlynn/The-Scholar/replit.md

   * Enhanced onboarding logic to skip tutorial for returning users with valid remember me sessions
   * Loading page appears on every app entry with smooth transition to main interface
   * All authentication state properly managed with Supabase integration and local storage persistence
+- June 17, 2025: Implemented comprehensive cookie consent and management system
+  * Created compliant cookie consent banner with three options: Accept All, Necessary Only, or Customize
+  * Built detailed cookie management system with four categories: Necessary, Functional, Analytics, Marketing
+  * Integrated cookie consent with existing authentication system for proper data handling
+  * Added cookie-aware storage functions that respect user consent preferences
+  * Enhanced Cookies Policy page with detailed breakdown of all stored data and purposes
+  * Cookie banner appears for new users with Scholar-themed design and proper legal compliance
+  * Automatic cleanup of non-consented cookies when users change preferences
+  * All authentication and remember me functionality works seamlessly with cookie consent system
 ```

 ## User Preferences